LCLPYT/Core/README.md

 You need to replace `VERSION` with the version you want to use.
 To see all versions available, you can [check the repository](https://repo.lclpnet.work/#artifact~internal/work.lclpnet.mods/Core).<br>
 <br>
-Please note that `VERSION_COREBASE` should match the version required of your target LCLPMMO build.
+Please note that `VERSION_COREBASE` should match the version required of your target Core build.
 To find the correct version, please check the [gradle.properties file](https://github.com/LCLPYT/Core/blob/master/gradle.properties), in which `corebase_version` specifies the required version.
 Just keep in mind to find the correct commit if you are not using the latest version.